readthedocs/readthedocs.org/docs/design/in-doc-search-ui.rst

     are almost entirely useless.
   * Different tokenizers are to be used when indexing/reindexing and when searching, but it can be specified at the indexing time.
+  * Some results are not very good and lead to bad user experience.

 2. Completion Suggester